NekomimiOwO/AinoCompanion/README.md

 ### Movement and recovery

 Ai-Chan follows her owner through the NavMesh and stops near them according to the configured follow distances.
-With the new Ghost Probing system, she anticipates walls and obstacles to navigate smoothly.
-She can also automatically open closed doors in her path.
+With the new Ghost Probing system, she anticipates walls and obstacles to navigate.
+She can also  open closed doors(or at least try) in her path.

 If she encounters an obstacle or a partial path, she may perform an automatic jump.
 If she remains far above her owner for several seconds or falls into the void, the safety system teleports her to a navigable position near the owner.